Audit Forms and Updates

 From: Treasurer/Chief Financial Officer

 The documents you will need to complete your audit are posted below.
-The forms have been changed so that going forward you may fill in the year that you are auditing, should more than one year’s audit need to be done in 2018.
+The forms have been changed so that going forward you may fill in the year that you are auditing, should more than one year’s audit need to be done.

 There are three methods for completing your church audit: